extenda/actions/test-pod/README.md

 with the [`cloud-run`](../cloud-run#readme) action.
 The `cluster` and `namespace` inputs are derived from the `cloud-run.yaml` which is assumed to exist in the repository root.

+The example also demostrates how to pass additional environment variables to your pod runtime using environment variables with `TESTPOD_` prefixes.
+In the example, the `TESTPOD_API_KEY` will be available to tests as a system environment variable.

 ````yaml
 on: push